Mahatir-Ahmed-Tusher/GitOrbit/README.md

 npm run dev
 ```

-The application should now be running at [http://localhost:3000](http://localhost:3000).
+The application should now be running.

 ---